Langan1990/ionic-counter/README.md

 The button will count from that number onwards.

 ## Exercises
+1. Add a button that decreases the count by one.

-1. Add a reset button, that resets the count to 0.
+2. Add a reset button, that resets the count to zero.

-2. Style the textbox to have the number right-justified and larger.
+3. Style the textbox to have the number right-justified and larger.

-3. Add icons to the Count and Reset buttons.
+4. Add icons to the buttons.

-4. Put the Reset button beside the Count button.

-5. Make the reset button smaller than the Count button.

-6. Persist the value of count, so that if the app is hard-restarted the previous value of count stays.
+5. Persist the value of count, so that if the app is hard-restarted the previous value of count stays.

-7. Separate the controller out into the file js/app.js.
-(This just reverses the onepage.)

 ## Notes